lrrrs/nd2d/README.md

 # ND2D Performance:

-It's already ok, but it could be better in a few places.
-You'll notice framerate drops when using the Sprite2DCloud and Font2D and in a few other places  at the moment.
-Things will change, be patient.
-I'm waiting for the next PixelBender3D release ;)
+You'll notice framerate drops when using the Sprite2DCloud and Font2D at the moment with a huge number of sprites / text, since batch rendering is not yet fully implemented.
+I'm waiting for the next PixelBender3D release to make this possible.
+There will be a huge performance boost then ;)